Guide to GO subsets

 On the web:

-Similarly, there are a couple of online tools that may be of use.
-The first is the Princeton slimming tool, the second is the legacy AmiGO slimmer.
+Similarly, there are online tools that may be of use including the Princeton slimming tool.
 It should be noted that online tools do often contain limitations and timeouts.